gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-api.md

 }, jscodeshift.Identifier);
 ```

+Inside the `logNames` function `this` refers to the current Collection.

-Adding a method to all `collections`
+Here is another example adding a method to all `collections`

 ```js
 jscodeshift.registerMethods({